-Get wet & wild exploring the wonder that is water!
-Campers will learn about our watershed, search for aquatic animals, and spend lots of time playing in the water.
-No swimming experience is required, but a love for water is strongly suggested!
+Plan on getting wet as our young marine biologist explore nearby waterways!
+Campers will go kayaking & fishing, dissect squids, test water quality and spend lots of time playing in the water.
+No swimming experience is required, but a love for the water is highly recommended!

 Campers will be immersed in their own Storybook Adventure.
 They’ll have to figure out clues, riddles, maps and compass directions left to them by pirates, fairies, hippogriffs, and more.
 They'll hone their skills as they embark on a journey searching for lost treasure, and in the end will take home a storybook of their adventure with them as the main characters.

 All creatures have similar basic needs: air, shelter, water, and food.
 Campers will discover what those needs are by learning to use the "Rule of 3" as a general guideline.
 They will learn how to weave, collect water, build debris shelters, and make a fire.
 It’s a lot of work, but well worth it as they celebrate with s’mores in the end.